scaffold-eth/scaffold-eth-docs/getting-started/quick-start.md

 yarn start
 ```

-Once the development server starts and your app is done compiling it should be running in https://localhost:3000 and if you open that url on your browser, you should see the following:
+Once the development server starts and your app is done compiling it should be running in https://localhost:3000.
+If you open that url in your browser you should see the following:

 ![](../.gitbook/assets/screen-shot-2021-06-24-at-11.27.55-am.png)

 The starter project comes with a few pre-made views, but the ones you should focus on for now are the YourContract section and the ExampleUI section which showcase the two ways you can work with Scaffold-eth to build UIs.

-**The YourContract section **is using one of the many handy React components Scaffold-eth offers, the `<Contract />` component, which given a contract name you have compiled, it will parse it and create a UI for it exposing all the public variables and methods it has.
-This is very useful when you want to quickly test your contracts but offers no flexibility in terms of good UX.
+**The YourContract section** uses the `<Contract />` component, one of the many handy React components Scaffold-eth offers.
+The `<Contract />` component takes your compiled contract, parses it, and creates a simple UI that exposes all of your contracts's public variables and methods.
+This is very useful for quickly testing your contracts, but offers no flexibility in terms of good UX.

 In this case, `YourContract.sol` has a `purpose` public string which anyone can change by calling `setPurpose(string)`.&#x20;